Welcome to Nicolette Arts

 I have (modestly) secured a place for myself in my town’s history by donating my Mules at Thompson House watercolor to the town of Carbondale.
 It is now hanging in the chambers of the town trustees, where it will remain as a permanent part of the town’s artwork.

-My own art, which concentrates on Colorado and California subjects, celebrates the spark of divinity that burns in every member of the family of man and glories in mankind’s connection to the natural world.
-The following quote, which is painted on a stone at the middle of my garden, expresses the message within most of my paintings:
+My art celebrates the spark of divinity that burns in every human and glories in mankind’s connection to the natural world.
+The following quote expresses the message within most of my paintings:

 Humankind has not woven the web of life.